People who don’t run regularly are probably thinking, “You’re all just supposed to run in a straight line, what’s the big deal?!”

 None of these things are often meant to cause any harm, and we all can be guilty of these things from time-to-time!

-This is just a friendly reminder to perhaps think about your fellow runner next to you, before you release that snot-rocket.
+This is just a friendly reminder to perhaps think about your fellow runner next to

 3) Always Indicate When You Are Slowing Down/Stopping